thiagobien/ACL/workshop/06_Monitoring_as_a_Service/01_Instrument_Cluster_with_Dynatrace_OneAgent/README.md

 # Instrument Kubernetes Cluster with Dynatrace OneAgent Operator

-In this lab you'll instrument a Kubernetes Cluster with Dynatrace OneAgent, which automatically monitors all our processes, containers, services, applications and end-users.
+In this lab you'll instrument your Kubernetes Cluster with Dynatrace OneAgent, which automatically monitors all our processes, containers, services, applications and end-users.

 ## Step 1: Get Dynatrace API Token and PaaS Token
 1. Set Dynatrace API Url